 Before working in Cambodia, he managed various programs in other countries, including Croatia, Bosnia, Serbia, and Oman.
 He helped establish a court-annexed mediation program in Bosnia.
 He trained lawyers and judges and helped establish legal clinics in several countries.
 He also ran a post-war inter-ethnic reconciliation program, established a FOIA center and trained professionals, including Iranian lawyers, on key advocacy skills.

 Prior to his sixteen years of work in the field, he practiced commercial litigation for eight years at Pedersen & Houpt in Chicago, becoming a partner in 2000.
 He has a J.D. from Northwestern University School of Law, where he served as Coordinating Note & Comment Editor for the Journal of International Law and Business.
 He also has a B.A. in Political Science from Northwestern University.
-He is currently Vice-Chair of the International Client Counseling Competition.
+He is currently President of the Brown Mosten International Client Consultation Competition.